 Chlorpyrifos has been the target of many public activist groups who have spent years lobbying federal regulators to take action.
-Back in 2000, the use of chlorpyrifos for indoor pesticides was banned.
-Over the next 2 decades, however, the EPA repeatedly refused to issue a similar ban on the use of chlorpyrifos in outdoor agriculture settings.
+Back in 2000, chlorpyrifos was banned for indoor use.
+Over the next two decades, however, the EPA repeatedly refused to issue a similar ban on the use of chlorpyrifos in outdoor agriculture settings.

 This led to several legal challenges by various groups.
 In April 2021, one of these legal challenges succeeded and the 9th Circuit Court of Appeals ruled that EPA had the burden of proving that chlorpyrifos was safe.
 In response, the EPA changed its stance and issued new regulations that will ban the use of chlorpyrifos on any crops intended for human consumption.
 The ban will take effect in early 2022.

 On February 2022, agricultural trade groups appealed the EPA’s ruling to the 8th Circuit Court of Appeals, arguing the EPA ignored its own scientific findings.
 This appeal is really saying that the EPA got bullied by the 9th Circuit into changing its position.
 But in March 2022, the 8th Circuit shot down this appeal.